 This is just one difference between leasing and buying a printer or copier.
 For more information, check out this recent article.

-4. How does the MPS pricing structure work?
+4. What is the MPS pricing structure?

 If your company decides to work with a managed print service (MPS), clarify precisely how their pricing and invoicing works before signing any contract.